 Since my woodworking skills are non-existent I changed it to a piece of styrofoam covered with hand-made paper with the fossil paintings slotted in.The final artwork looks better in the photos than it does in reality – it really didn’t convey what I wanted.
 I added a pinkish ‘granite’ skirt to the piece that actually looked a bit silly although it does have some interesting triangles embedded with cedar at the top of the skirt.

 This original post dates way back to May 15, 2011 when I was just getting over 11 years of health problems that had kept me from my art.
+The original artwork dated from long before that.

 That particular day I spent quite a bit of my time trying to locate the photo album where I had the photos of the artwork and then even more time trying to find the actual fossils themselves, all of which I then had to scan.

 I was a bit depressed about seeing all my old work, and totally dismayed at all the years lost to various health problems.
 But the next day I found that going through my old work and blogging about it was a good way organize my thoughts and gather all the pieces I needed in one spot.
-Also, the more I looked the more I realize that a lot of my old work was just as pathetic as the new stuff I had done recently.
+Also, the more I looked the more I realize that some of my old work was just as pathetic as the new stuff I had done recently.

 Getting back into painting wasn’t easy after all that time away (and I’m still having problems even now in 2019).
 But at that time I signed up for a mixed media class and started doing this one-a-day project to get my thoughts and art supplies back in working order.